2017 Jakarta gubernatorial election

-Two rounds of a gubernatorial election were held in Jakarta as part of the 2017 simultaneous elections on 15 February and 19 April 2017 to elect the governor of Jakarta to a five-year term.
+Gubernatorial elections were held in Jakarta as part of the 2017 simultaneous elections on 15 February and 19 April 2017 to elect the governor of Jakarta to a five-year term.
 Incumbent governor Basuki Tjahaja Purnama, popularly referred to as "Ahok", and his deputy Djarot Saiful Hidayat were running for re-election to a second term.
 Basuki, who inherited his current position from his running mate Joko Widodo when he won the 2014 Indonesian presidential election, would have become the first elected Chinese-Christian governor of Jakarta had he won.

 Under the constitution, if no candidate secured a majority of the votes, a runoff election would be held between the top two candidates.
 The results of quick counts in the first round indicated that Purnama led by a narrow 3–4% margin, and that a runoff would be held on 19 April.

 Quick counts for the 19 April runoff indicated that Anies Baswedan was elected as governor; Ahok conceded defeat hours after the polls closed.
 The official results of the election is Anies Baswedan - Sandiaga Uno 57.96% to Basuki Tjahaja Purnama - Djarot Saiful Hidayat 42.04% published by General Elections Commission (KPU) of Special Capital Region of Jakarta in May; however, unofficial tallies from the election commission showed that Baswedan won 58% to Ahok's 42%.

 Candidates

 Under regulations, only political parties having 22 seats or more in the regional parliament (DPRD) can put forward a candidate.
 Political parties with fewer seats can put forward a candidate only if they have acquired support from other political parties.
 Independent candidates are able to run if they have gathered at least 532,213 signatures from local residents, which will be verified by the local election committee.

-This election will be contested by three candidates together with their running mate.
+This election was contested by three candidates together with their running mate.